 My background is in personal growth and healing, which emphasizes integrating disowned and fragmented parts of our psyche to become whole.
 I am curious about the links between disowned parts of our society (like prisons) and the functioning of society as a whole.
 If we cannot see ourselves in each other, how can we function as a society?

 In 2014, I married a man who is currently in prison.
 Through that journey I have witnessed and experienced the depth of dehumanization the prison system produces, and how ineffective it is for healing, repairing harm, accountability, or helping people become productive citizens when they rejoin society.
-You can read a bit about my experience on my blog Joy Ninja or these three posts on Medium:
+You can read a bit about my experience here:

 - How it Really Feels to Be a Prison Wife